My apologies. I didn't realise they would act differently.

 Ray

 ASP.NET handles errors a bit different, the error contains a lot more information and often the actual error cause is nested within the InnerException.
 We don't have a way to pick the different data from the error so you will need to write a custom expression for it.
-Best is to first just output the whole $_ERROR
+Best is to first just output the whole $_ERROR within the catch to see how the object is structured and then write the desired expression you need.

-Does it return just the message if you use $_ERROR.orgException.InnerException.Message
+Does it return just the message if you use $_ERROR.orgException.InnerException.Message?

 I can change the output for the errors, but often we'll need the extra information in it to find the actual code that triggered the error when there is some bug in the code.